51st-Vfw/JAFDTC/doc/Common_Elements.md

 TODO what about .jafdtc?

-In addition to its own `.json` format, JAFDTC can import navigation points from DCS `.miz` and CombatFlite `.cf` files directly.
+In addition to its own `.jafdtc` format, JAFDTC can import navigation points from DCS `.miz` and CombatFlite `.cf` files directly.

-> For `.miz` import, JAFDTC currently supports Caucasus, Marianas, Nevada, Persian Gulf, Sinai,
+> For `.miz` import, JAFDTC currently supports Afghanistan, Caucasus, Germany, Iraq, Kola,
-> South Atlantic, and Syria DCS maps.
+> Marianas, Nevada, Persian Gulf, Sinai, South Atlantic, and Syria DCS maps.

 When importing navigation points, the imported points can either replace or be appended to the current list of navigation points.
-When importing from `.miz` or `.cf` files, JAFDTC also lets you select the flight within the file that you wish to import navigation points from
+When importing from `.miz` or `.cf` files, JAFDTC also lets you select the flight within the file that you wish to import navigation points from,

 **TODO REBUILD FOR LIGHT MODE ??**
 ![](images/Core_Base_Import.png)